LiDAR-based 3D Change Detection at City Scale: Abstract

 \section{Abstract}

-High-definition 3D city maps underpin smart transportation, digital twins, and autonomous driving, where object level change detection across bi temporal LiDAR enables HD map maintenance, construction monitoring, and reliable localization.
-Classical DSM differencing and image based methods are sensitive to small vertical bias, ground slope, and viewpoint mismatch and yield cellwise outputs without object identity.
-Point based neural models and voxel encodings demand large memory, assume near perfect pre alignment, degrade thin structures, and seldom enforce class consistent association, which leaves split or merge cases unresolved and ignores uncertainty.
-We propose an object centric, uncertainty aware pipeline for city scale LiDAR that aligns epochs with multi resolution NDT followed by point to plane ICP, normalizes height, and derives a per location level of detection from registration covariance and surface roughness to calibrate decisions and suppress spurious changes.
-Geometry only proxies seed cross epoch associations that are refined by semantic and instance segmentation and a class constrained bipartite assignment with augmented dummies to handle splits and merges while preserving per class counts.
-Tiled processing bounds memory without eroding narrow ground changes, and instance level decisions combine 3D overlap, normal direction displacement, and height and volume differences with a histogram distance, all gated by the local level of detection to remain stable under partial overlap and sampling variation.
-On 15 representative Subiaco blocks the method attains 95.2\% accuracy, 90.4\% mF1, and 82.6\% mIoU, exceeding Triplet KPConv by 0.2 percentage points in accuracy, 0.2 in mF1, and 0.8 in mIoU, with the largest gain on Decreased where IoU reaches 74.8\% and improves by 7.6 points.
-The Subiaco 2025 HD LiDAR dataset and annotations are released at \href{https://ieee-dataport.org/documents/2025-subiaco-wa-3d-hd-lidar-gnss-point-cloud-maps-dataset}{IEEE DataPort}, and the implementation is available at \href{https://github.com/HaitianWang/Subiaco_Changing_Detection}{GitHub}.
+High-definition 3D city maps enable city planning and change detection which is essential for municipal compliance, map maintenance, and asset monitoring, including both built structures and urban greenery.
+Conventional Digital Surface Model (DSM) and image differencing are sensitive to vertical bias and viewpoint mismatch, while original point cloud or voxel models require large memory, assume perfect alignment, and degrade thin structures.
+We propose an uncertainty-aware, object-centric method for city-scale LiDAR-based change detection.
+Our method aligns data from different time periods using multi-resolution Normal Distributions Transform (NDT) and a point-to-plane Iterative Closest Point (ICP) method, normalizes elevation, and computes a per-point level of detection from registration covariance and surface roughness to calibrate change decisions.
+Geometry-based associations are refined by semantic and instance segmentation and optimized using class-constrained bipartite assignment with augmented dummies to handle split–merge cases.
+Tiled processing bounds memory and preserves narrow ground changes, while instance-level decisions integrate overlap, displacement, and volumetric differences under local detection gating.
+We perform experiments on the city of Subiaco (Western Australia) dataset, captured once in 2023 and again in 2025.
+Our method achieves 95.3~\% accuracy, 90.8~\% mF1, and 82.9~\% mIoU, improving over the strongest baseline, Triplet KPConv, by 0.3, 0.6, and 1.1 points, respectively.
+The datasets are available on IEEE DataPort (\href{https://ieee-dataport.org/documents/2023-subiaco-wa-3d-hd-lidar-point-cloud-maps-dataset}{2023} and \href{https://ieee-dataport.org/documents/2025-subiaco-wa-3d-hd-lidar-gnss-point-cloud-maps-dataset}{2025}).
+The source code has been released on \href{https://github.com/HaitianWang/IEEE-Sensor-Journal-Changing-Detection}{Github Repository}.